shabin5785/Golang_notes/Go_3.md

 struc t or the methods of a typ e.
 As a consequence, to encapsulate an object, we must make it a struc t.

+-Another consequence of this name-b ased mechanism is that the unit of encapsulat ion is the package, not the typ e as in many other langu ages.
+The fields of a str uct typ e are visible to all co de within the same package.
+Whether the code appears in a function or a met hod makes no dif ference.